arekf/repofeed/README.md

 rake db:setup
 ```

-It uses Sidekiq as ActiveJob adapter, so you need to run:
+It uses Sidekiq as ActiveJob adapter.
+Sidekiq requires Redis server to be installed and running.
+When it's running, you start Sidekiq with:
 ```
 sidekiq
 ```

-Sidekiq requires Redis server to be installed and running.

 You should be able to run Rails server with:
 ```